-As of March 31, 2014, the Company had unrestricted cash and cash equivalents and available-for-sale securities of \$124.2 million.
-The Company expects that its existing unrestricted cash and cash equivalents and available-for-sale securities as of March 31, 2014, anticipated interest income and funding under its license and collaboration agreement with Sanofi related to MM-121 will enable the Company to fund operations into 2015.
+As of June 30, 2014, the Company had unrestricted cash and cash equivalents and available-for-sale securities of \$92.7 million.
+The Company expects that its existing unrestricted cash and cash equivalents and available-for-sale securities as of June 30, 2014, anticipated interest income and remaining funding under its license and collaboration agreement with Sanofi related to MM-121, which will terminate effective December 17, 2014 unless the Company chooses to accelerate such termination date, will enable the Company to fund operations into 2015.